The Step-by-Step guide to launching a bootstrapped product start-up business

 - Is it product that you want to sell on Etsy?
 Have you followed others to see how they've done it?
 Is there a course you can take or social media page that can ensure you're setting it up and promoting yourself in the right places.

 - Is it a Shopify store that you want to stock other peoples products on?
 How will you drive traffic there?
 How will you build your inventory and streamline your range to ensure you can retain customers?
-The Dropshipping models only work when you have a way to drive customers to your site.

 - Is it an innovative product (like mine) where you know its needed but now need to find people and convince them to buy.
 Where will you store these products and how will you showcase them away from the website to encourage people to come and buy.